DarPerry/Strategic_Advising/README.md

 * A personal server (An application like WAMP, MAMP, or XAMPP can help with this)
 * A web browser (For example: Chrome Browser)

+## Instructions
+Instructions on how to run the project can be found within the repository here:

 ## Versioning
 This is currently version 1.2.